adibirzu/mcp-oci/ARCHITECTURE.md

 ## Change Log (Highlights)

+2.3 (2025-10-07)
+- Added detailed explanation of traffic redirection and tool execution flow
+- Performed cleanup: Archived legacy src/ directory to legacy_src/ as it contains unused server implementations
+- Reviewed docs and scripts; no further cleanup needed as they align with active servers

 2.2 (2025-09-18)
 - Added infrastructure creation capabilities with ALLOW_MUTATIONS safety controls
 - Added oci-mcp-blockstorage server with list_volumes and create_volume tools
 - Added oci-mcp-loadbalancer server with list_load_balancers and create_load_balancer tools
 - Enhanced oci-mcp-network with create_vcn and create_subnet tools
 - Enhanced oci-mcp-compute with create_instance tool (SSH key injection support)
-- Updated Claude Desktop configuration script with all new servers
+- Updated client configuration examples with all new servers
 - Fixed UX relations diagram to dynamically update with new servers and tools
 - Enhanced server descriptions and documentation with creation capabilities
 - All creation tools include comprehensive error handling and OCI tracing